 Coalition Building 10%

-- Work closely with the Road Map Project, the South King County Discipline Coalition and other organizations in King County to drive a youth organizing strategy
+- Work closely with the Road Map Project and other organizations in South King County to drive organizing strategy in education system

 - Represent OneAmerica at meetings, forums and public speaking engagements

 - Provide weekly supervision to youth organizer and organizing interns

 - Work collaboratively with other teams to drive goals

 - Report on grants and contracts

 We’re seeking candidates who excel in movement-building, are results-oriented, and have strong project and people management skills.
 While no one candidate will embody all of the qualifications below we are looking for:

 · Minimum of two years of experience in community, labor, or electoral organizing, with particular emphasis on organizing within diverse immigrant and refugee communities

 · Minimum of one year of experience in a supervisory role or commensurate experience

 · Passion for education equity and closing the opportunity gap, and commitment to fighting for social, racial, and economic justice